Skip to main content

 Cab Roof Fairings

 Closing the gap between the tractor and a high-wall semi-trailer is critical.
 Well-designed cab roof fairings lower the truck’s overall drag coefficient by up to 30%, which translates to a 10% to 14% improvement in miles-per-gallon (MPG).
-Modern semi-trailers, like those manufactured by Kales Vehicle, are engineered to integrate seamlessly with these tractor deflectors.
+Modern semi-trailers, like those manufactured by Kales Vehicle using lightweight, high-strength Q355B steel, are engineered to integrate seamlessly with these tractor deflectors, optimizing the tractor-trailer transition gap.

 2. Fleet Telematics: Eliminating the $5,583 Idling Penalty